Before the game, the pitchers were just as confused as everyone else. Joe Savery said he had no idea what the plans were.

-Triple-A Lehigh Valley's scheduled starter Wednesday is lefty Tom Cochran, who has spent 10 seasons in the minors without ever appearing in a major-league game.
-Double-A Reading is scheduled to throw Julio Rodriguez, a 21-year-old prospect with all of 14 starts above single A.
+Triple A Lehigh Valley's scheduled starter Wednesday is lefty Tom Cochran, who has spent 10 seasons in the minors without ever appearing in a major league game.
+Double A Reading is scheduled to throw Julio Rodriguez, a 21-year-old prospect with all of 14 starts above Class A.

 The staff could be stretched thin even beyond Wednesday.
 Kyle Kendrick is starting Thursday and has failed to complete six innings in four of his last five starts.